Love Songs: A Compilation... Old and New

 Love Songs: A Compilation...
 Old and New is a compilation album by English musician Phil Collins.
 The album was released by Atlantic Recording Corporation and Rhino Entertainment on 28 September 2004.
-The album was released only a few months after the compilation album The Platinum Collection.
+The album was released only a few months after Collins' previous compilation album The Platinum Collection.

 The album was compiled of recordings released on previous albums as well as several previously unreleased songs, including a rehearsal take and live recordings.